NVIDIA/aistore/cmd/cli/resources/bucket.md

 ## Copy bucket

-`ais cp bucket BUCKET_NAME NEW_NAME`
+`ais cp bucket SRC_BUCKET DST_BUCKET`

-Copy an existing ais bucket to a new ais bucket.
+Copy an existing bucket to a new bucket.
+If destination bucket is a cloud bucket it has to exist.

 ### Options
 | Name | Type | Description | Default |